 Cranberries are considered healthy, due to their high nutrient and antioxidant content.
 Do you know that cranberries are considered to be a super-food?

-That’s because they have been linked to lowering the risk of urinary tract infections, an aid in boosting the immune system, decreasing blood pressure and even in preventing certain types of cancer.
+That’s because they have been linked to lowering the risk of urinary tract infections, aid in boosting the immune system, decreasing blood pressure, and even preventing certain types of cancer.

 Why The Need To Stock Up On Cranberries?

 I suspect that my family’s fascination with cranberries has more to do with how tasty they are, but I’m thrilled they are also getting some added nutrition with every serving of my low carb keto cranberry coconut muffins.

 Thankfully, cranberries also happen to be low in carbs and can, therefore, can be used safely in a low carb diet, a win-win in our family.